Jas Athwal: Parliamentary career

-As a landlord
+Parliament's largest landlord

-As a private individual, Athwal is the largest landlord in the House of Commons, owning 15 rental flats.
-He has described himself as a "renter's champion", and says he will not rent to tenants in receipt of housing benefit "to avoid conflicts of interest with his role as the local council leader."

-Athwal has been described as a slum landlord after the BBC reported in August 2024 that he "rents out flats with black mould and ant infestations".
-According to the BBC almost half of his tenants in one block (of seven flats) reported they had to frequently remove mould from their bathroom ceilings.
-Another resident told the BBC they had been threatened with eviction if they complained about problems.
-The BBC report also revealed other problems with some of Athwal's rental flats including non-compliance with the required selective property licence (introduced by Athwal himself), dirty communal areas with lights not working, fire alarms hanging loose from the ceiling and slow or no response to complaints.
+At the time of the 2024 general election, Athwal was the largest landlord in the House of Commons, owning 15 rental flats.
+Athwal was described as a slum landlord after the BBC reported in August 2024 that he had been renting out "flats with black mould and ant infestations".
+According to the BBC, almost half of his tenants in one block (of seven flats) reported they had to frequently remove mould from their bathroom ceilings.
+Another resident told the BBC they had been threatened with eviction by the management agent if they complained about problems.
+The BBC report also revealed other problems with some of Athwal's rental flats including non-compliance with the required selective property licence, dirty communal areas with lights not working, fire alarms hanging loose from the ceiling and inadequate response to complaints.
+Prime Minister and Labour leader Keir Starmer said the state of the properties was "unacceptable" and that Athwal should put it right quickly.

-Prime Minister and Labour leader Keir Starmer said the state of the properties was "unacceptable" and that Athwal should put it right quickly, but rejected calls to remove the party whip from him.
-Athwal dismissed the managing agent for the properties, saying he was furious for not having been made aware of the problems.
+Athwal immediately dismissed the managing agent for the properties, saying he was furious for not having been made aware of the problems.
 Athwal instigated a survey of tenants to discover the problems to be remedied, and said he would reimburse tenants for their out-of-pocket costs.

 Housing minister Matthew Pennycook criticised Athwal the following week when he introduced the new Renters (Reform) Bill, saying relying on a letting agent was not sufficient and "Landlords have a responsibility to ensure their properties are well maintained and well managed".

-On 27 October 2024, it was revealed that Athwal was the landlord of an unsafe private care home owned by Heartwood Care.
-The Londoner reported that children from the home, which is run by Athwal's friend Daljit Johal, had gone missing and been left at risk of criminal exploitation.
-Reacting to the news, the Conservative Party called for an investigation, with a spokesperson saying: "These are serious allegations, and it would only be right for an investigation to be launched.
-Mr. Athwal has already been found to be renting out substandard properties, despite feigning interest in the rights of renters.
-He must come clean and address these allegations head on."
-Heartwood Care later issued a statement denying the allegations.

 Personal life

-Athwal is a Sikh.
-He lives in Ilford, is married and has four children.
-Athwal is an avid supporter of local football club Woodford Town FC, who in 2020 named the stand at their new ground in Woodford Bridge, the 'Jas Athwal Stand' in recognition of Athwal's contribution to bringing it back home to Redbridge.
+Athwal is a practising Sikh.
+He lives in the Seven Kings area of Ilford, is married and has four children.

+Athwal is a supporter of local football club Woodford Town F.C., who in 2020 named the stand at their new ground in Woodford Bridge, the 'Jas Athwal Stand' in recognition of Athwal's contribution to bringing it back to Redbridge.